 - Employability - Two years of internship experience gives a fairly accurate picture of professional ability.
 Also considered in this area are: interviewing skills; telephone skills; advocating for one’s self in a professional context; and enthusiasm.
 To be truly employable, students need to be motivated to participate in their job search and feel a sense of responsibility to work

 - Life Skills - Another emphasis in the P.A.C.E.
 Program is developing skills in budgeting, hygiene, housekeeping, organization, and time management.
 Although some skills are still developing, and support continues to be needed, the student needs to show some proficiency in life skill areas, along with an interest and motivation to function independently and to create a home for oneself.

 - Maturity - A main focus in the P.A.C.E.
 Program is on problem solving.
 Making good judgments and decisions, asking for help, awareness of problems, willingness to accept ownership, trying a variety of solutions, and handling crises and emergencies calmly and appropriately are all indications of maturity.
 Students should be developing the ability to take the perspective of others, and to work to compromise and cooperate in the best interest of the group.

-About 25 students enroll each year.
+A limit of 25 students are admitted each year.
 Admission to the program is based on an assessment of each student’s readiness in the areas of employability, life skills, maturity and socialization.

 Students generally benefit from participation in the transition program for about three years.
 As they become more proficient in independent living, they need fewer services and can transfer the skills they have learned to another community, including their hometown.